What is a Frappé? Differences With Frappuccino and Milkshake

 With the explosion of coffee culture, coffee shops often bend over backwards to woo new customers and differentiate their drinks from the competition.
 This is just more good news for customers.
 This means you’ll never run out of frappé versions to try.

 While the Greeks stick to tradition and use instant coffee granules, the rest of the world prefers to use the ever popular espresso.
 You just shake a double espresso with some sugar and ice and serve it up!
 Some coffee shops may add liqueurs like Kahlúa to the mix.
-Some others may top your drink off with a scoop of ice cream.
+Some others may top your drink off with a scoop of ice cream and drizzle some chocolate syrup.

 There are some other interesting variations too.
 The Bulgarians shake up their frappé with Coca-Cola instead of water.
 In Denmark you’ll find frappé is made with cold milk instead of water.
 The Serbians make their frappé with milk or ice cream and add a dollop of whipped cream on top.